EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 A listener endpoint performs a challenge-response exchange with a multicaster, by using the Repeat Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}}.

-That is, upon receiving a multicast request from a particular multicaster for the first time, the listener processes the message as described in {{ssec-verify-request}} of this specification, but, even if valid, does not deliver it to the application.
+That is, upon receiving a group request from a particular multicaster for the first time, the listener processes the message as described in {{ssec-verify-request}} of this specification, but, even if valid, does not deliver it to the application.
 Instead, the listener replies to the multicaster with a 4.03 Forbidden response message including a Repeat Option, and stores the option value included therein.

-Upon receiving a 4.03 Forbidden response that includes a Repeat Option and originates from a verified group member, a multicaster sends a group request as a unicast message addressed to the same listener, echoing the Repeat Option value.
+Upon receiving a 4.03 Forbidden response that includes a Repeat Option and originates from a verified group member, a multicaster sends a request as a unicast message addressed to the same listener, echoing the Repeat Option value.
 In particular, the multicaster does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the multicaster to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
 In either case, the multicaster uses the sequence number value currently stored in its own Sender Context.
 If the multicaster stores group requests for possible retransmission with the Repeat Option, it should not store a given request for longer than a pre-configured time interval.
 Note that the unicast request echoing the Repeat Option is correctly treated and processed as a group message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the Object-Security Option as part of the COSE object (see {{sec-cose-object}}).

-Upon receiving the unicast group request including the Repeat Option, the listener verifies that the option value equals the stored and previously sent value; otherwise, the request is silently discarded.
-Then, the listener verifies that the unicast group request has been received within a pre-configured time interval, as described in {{I-D.ietf-core-echo-request-tag}}.
+Upon receiving the unicast request including the Repeat Option, the listener verifies that the option value equals the stored and previously sent value; otherwise, the request is silently discarded.
+Then, the listener verifies that the unicast request has been received within a pre-configured time interval, as described in {{I-D.ietf-core-echo-request-tag}}.
 In such a case, the request is further processed and verified; otherwise, it is silently discarded.
-Finally, the listener updates the Recipient Context associated to that multicaster, by setting the Replay Window according to the Sequence Number from the unicast group request conveying the Repeat Option.
-The listener either delivers the request to the application if it is an actual retransmission of the original one, or discard it otherwise.
+Finally, the listener updates the Recipient Context associated to that multicaster, by setting the Replay Window according to the Sequence Number from the unicast request conveying the Repeat Option.
+The listener either delivers the request to the application if it is an actual retransmission of the original one, or discards it otherwise.
 Mechanisms to signal whether the resent request is a full retransmission of the original one are out of the scope of this specification.

-In case it does not receive a valid group request including the Repeat Option within the configured time interval, the listener endpoint SHOULD perform the same challenge-response upon receiving the next multicast request from that same multicaster.
+In case it does not receive a valid unicast request including the Repeat Option within the configured time interval, the listener endpoint should perform the same challenge-response upon receiving the next multicast request from that same multicaster.

-A listener should not deliver group request messages from a given multicaster to the application until one valid group request from that same multicaster has been verified as fresh, as conveying an echoed Repeat Option {{I-D.ietf-core-echo-request-tag}}.
+A listener should not deliver group requests from a given multicaster to the application until one valid request from that same multicaster has been verified as fresh, as conveying an echoed Repeat Option {{I-D.ietf-core-echo-request-tag}}.
 Also, a listener may perform the challenge-response described above at any time, if synchronization with sequence numbers of multicasters is (believed to be) lost, for instance after a device reboot.
 It is the role of the application to define under what circumstances sequence numbers lose synchronization.
 This can include a minimum gap between the sequence number of the latest accepted group request from a multicaster and the sequence number of a group request just received from the same multicaster.
-A multicaster has to be always be ready to perform the challenge-response based on the Repeat Option in case a listener starts it.
+A multicaster has to be always ready to perform the challenge-response based on the Repeat Option in case a listener starts it.

 Note that endpoints configured as pure listeners are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.03 Forbidden response to the multicaster.
 Therefore, pure listeners should adopt alternative approaches to achieve and maintain synchronization with sequence numbers of multicasters.